Sanglorian/orcus/Orcus Rulebook - current.md

 **Beasts** are nonhumanoid creatures that are a natural part of the fantasy ecology.
 Some of them have magical powers, but most are unintelligent and lack any society or language.
 Beasts include all varieties of ordinary animals, dinosaurs, and giant versions of animals, as well as fantastical animals like winged cats or elf hounds.

 **Automatons** do not have organs or coherent bodily systems.
-They may be very simple creatures, like a gelatinous cube, or masses of a material that is magically animated, like a fire elemental or bronze golem.
+They may be very simple creatures, like a gelatinous cube, or masses of a material that is magically animated, like a fire elemental or a golem.
 Undead that have been reanimated from a body or body parts, like skeletons and zombies, are automatons, whereas undead that have been transformed from their living form, like vampires, or undead that are a separate soul, like specters, are humanoids.

 **Humanoids** have bipedal forms, and typically are sapient and sentient, and capable of language and culture.
 Humanoid races include those commonly found as player characters - humans, dwarves, elves, halflings, goblinoids (goblins, hobgoblins, and bugbears), orcs, gnolls, lizardfolk, and kobolds - as well as fey like nymphs and dryads and outsiders with with humanoid forms like many devils.